BartoszDabek/bdabek.pl/posts/personal-goals/short-notes/2019_short_notes.md

 07/09/2019
 ---
 It was a great day!
 We drove Silesia and arrived in there at 3 pm with 2 stops on our way - quite good 👍.

+08/09/2019
+---
+What a blessed day!
+Today we were celebrating baptism event.
+All weather forecasts said it would rain but thank God the weather was perfect 👍!
+Afterwards we went to church to have dinner together.
+It was a great time 😊.

+09/09/2019
+---
+I felt tired today 😪!
+I wanted to sleep and didn't have any energy for programming or think by myself.
+Hopefully tomorrow will be better 🤔.

+10/09/2019
+---
+Today I felt much better than the day before.
+I had energy to work 👍- but because of meetings at the end of the day, I lost it 😑.
+After work I also cycled 30 km!
+I'm proud of it 😊.

+11/09/2019
+---
+I think I need to change format of that daily writing...
+I mean it doesn't give me that much right now  🤨(in context of learning English).
+I think this is a nice task for the next week to figure out how to improve it, because I really like that daily notes - it's a good habit 👍👍.

+12/09/2019
+---
+I took my first task on the new project and of course I found myself in weird situation.
+The changes I made affects on other components so it's not that straightforward to do 😪.
+Anyway I'm happy I finally started something 🤗!

+13/09/2019
+---
+It was a nice day.
+The weather outside wasn't the best (autumn is finally coming) but I appreciate this day.
+To be honest - I don't know why 😄.

+14/09/2019
+---
+Today I spent a pleasant evening with young people from my church and surrounding churches.
+We met in the village called 'Reduty' which are 20 km from the town where I live.
+It was a good time we spent together.
+It's good to socialize with people 😄😄.